Armed coup underway in Sudan with government ministers arrested by military group | DW | 25.10.2021

 The Sudanese Communist party said this was a "full military coup'' orchestrated by the Sovereign Council's head General Abdel-Fattah Burhan, and called on workers to go on strike.

 Local media reports said the Khartoum International Airport had been cordoned off by military forces.
-Al Arabiya reported that major airlines had suspended flights to Khartoum.
+Al Arabiya reported that major airlines had suspended flights to the capital city Khartoum.

 Last month, Sudan saw a failed military coup attempt.

-The EU called for restoration of the transition process.
-German diplomat for Sub-Saharan Africa & Sahel, Robert Dölger, said on Twitter, "We stand with the people of Sudan and their aspiration for freedom and democracy."
+The European Union called for restoration of the transition process.
+The German diplomat for sub-Saharan Africa and the Sahel, Robert Dölger, said on Twitter, "We stand with the people of Sudan and their aspiration for freedom and democracy."

+Volker Perthes, the United Nations special representative to Sudan said he was "deeply concerned" about the situation.
+"The reported detentions of the Prime Minister, government officials, and politicians are unacceptable," he said.

 The arrests come amid rising unrest between the civilian and military leaders of Sudan, who were meant to share power after former leader Omar al-Bashir was toppled.
-Since then, the country has been ruled by a transitional civilian-military administration, until a civilian government was elected.
+Since then, the country has been ruled by a transitional civilian-military administration, until a civilian government could be elected.

 Recently, both factions have taken to street protests and demonstrations.
 The civilian bloc, known as the Forces for Freedom and Change (FFC), has also split into two opposing factions.

-"We renew our confidence in the government, Prime Minister Abdalla Hamdok, and reforming transitional institutions -- but without dictations or imposition," Yasser Arman, the FFC leader told the press.
+"We renew our confidence in the government, Prime Minister Abdalla Hamdok, and reforming transitional institutions — but without dictations or imposition," FFC leader Yasser Arman told the press.

 Earlier, Hamdok had described the rift between ruling factions as the "worst and most dangerous crisis" for the transition government.